Mukhtar-P152/Front-End/README.md

 Used Repetition to repeat the design over different pages throughout Used Contrast Simple colourway and themed and visually inviting

-Accessiblestyl of website design.
+Accessibility of website design.

 Mobile first design.

 #references
-#Index page:
+#Content:
 https://www.engadget.com/2015/01/21/cryptocurrency-explainer/
 Website widget:
 All widgets from coinmarketcap.com/tools